Answered By: I C Last Updated: Feb 16, 2017 Views: 970

 Turnitin does not identify plagiarism.
 Originality Reports are merely tools which help identify sources containing text similar to submitted papers.
 Matching text may represent legitimately cited references.
 Qualitative academic judgement together with knowledge of particular subject areas is required prior to any judgements being reached.

 For information on how to access an Originality Report, please refer to the relevant FAQ.

 What is an acceptable percentage of matching text?

-The percentage of original writing will vary depending on the type of writing and the subject area involved.
-It is important to use your own academic judgment in each individual piece of work.
-The similarity score indicates the percentage of material in the assessment that can be found in other sources.
-So, it will pick up things like:
+It’s not about the number!
+The percentage of original writing will vary depending on the genre, subject matter, and parameters of the assessment.
+It is important to use your own academic judgment for each individual piece of work.
+The similarity percentage simply indicates the proportion of material in the submission that can be found in other sources.
+Identified matches could include:

-- The Assessment Question (because other students have used it too)
+- The assessment question (because other students may have included it too)